• About The Emerald Palate

 Map of the Best Walla Walla Wineries

 Here’s my map of Walla Walla wineries as well as restaurants, breweries, and other things to do.
-The gray areas on the map highlight the area’s five distinct wine tasting regions.
+The gray areas on the map highlight the area’s distinct wine tasting regions.

 Walla Walla was discovered by our good old friends Lewis and Clark, but it wasn’t until 1984 that it became an official wine region (a.k.a.
 “American Viticultural Area,” or AVA).
 Located in the southeast area of the Washington-Oregon border, the region spans nearly 3,000 vineyard acres and hosts more than 120 wineries, according to the Walla Walla Wine Alliance.